 In topical forms, clotrimazole is approved to treat tinea corporis, tinea pedis, tinea versicolor, cutaneous candidiasis, and vaginal yeast infections.
 Indications for the use of oral miconazole is the treatment of oropharyngeal candidiasis.

-Itraconazole is given orally and is approved to treat: aspergillosis (pulmonary and extrapulmonary), blastomycosis (pulmonary and extrapulmonary), and histoplasmosis (systemic/disseminated not involving the CNS, cavitary pulmonary histoplasmosis) in both immunocompromised and immunocompetent patients.
+Itraconazole is an oral drug.
+It is approved to treat aspergillosis (pulmonary and extrapulmonary), blastomycosis (pulmonary and extrapulmonary), and histoplasmosis (systemic/disseminated not involving the CNS, cavitary pulmonary histoplasmosis) in both immunocompromised and immunocompetent patients.
 This drug is also approved to treat oropharyngeal candidiasis, esophageal candidiasis, and onychomycosis (toenail or fingernail) in immune-competent patients.

-Fluconazole is indicated in the treatment of esophageal, oropharyngeal, peritoneal, urinary tract and vaginal candidiasis — additionally, fluconazole treats systemic fungal infections including candidemia, candida pneumonia, and cryptococcal meningitis.
-Fluconazole is used as a first line agent in prophylaxis for mycosis in allogeneic hematopoietic stem cell transplant patients.
-Off-label, fluconazole has a variety of applications including blastomycosis, empiric antifungal therapy in non-neutropenic ICU patients, candida prophylaxis (ICU with a high risk of invasive Candida spp., transplant patients), and tinea.
+Fluconazole indications include the treatment of esophageal, oropharyngeal, peritoneal, urinary tract, and vaginal candidiasis — additionally, fluconazole treats systemic fungal infections including candidemia, candida pneumonia, and cryptococcal meningitis.
+Fluconazole serves as a first-line agent in prophylaxis for mycosis in allogeneic hematopoietic stem cell transplant patients.
+Off-label, fluconazole has a variety of applications, including blastomycosis, empiric antifungal therapy in non-neutropenic ICU patients, candida prophylaxis (ICU with a high risk of invasive Candida spp., transplant patients), and tinea.

 Voriconazole has approval for the following indications: invasive aspergillosis, candidemia in non-neutropenic patients, esophageal candidiasis, and disseminated candidiasis.
 This drug also treats life-threatening mycoses from fungi like Fusarium spp.
 Off-label uses for voriconazole are mostly aimed at prophylactic and suppression therapy of fungal infections, including but not limited to aspergillosis, candidiasis, coccidioidomycosis, hematopoietic stem cell transplant patients with or without graft versus host disease, acute myelogenous leukemia, empiric therapy in neutropenic fever, and myelodysplastic syndrome.